GAP-LAB-CUHK-SZ/stable-sim2real/README.md

 After finishing this, the visualization result of the final 3D simulated mesh will be *automatically* 😊 saved as `xxx_mesh.obj` file.

 ## 🚩 TODO
-- [ ] Provide demo code (will also support HuggingFace) to simulate and fuse your own CAD object/scene depth (including render, simulate and fusion).
+- [ ] Provide demo code (will also support HuggingFace) to simulate and fuse your own CAD object/scene depth (including render, simulate, and fusion).
 - [ ] Complete training code with training and inference of 3D-Aware Local Discriminating.
 - [ ] Provide some sample data from OOD datasets (e.g., ShapeNet) for inference.